 - Bullying a Dragon: The Imperial Guard fight the X-Men in a trial by combat, leaving Jean the last X-Man standing.
-When Cyclops is knocked out before her eyes, she snaps and becomes Phoenix again, taking them all out in the space of seconds.
+When Cyclops is knocked out before her eyes, she snaps and becomes Dark Phoenix again, taking them all out in the space of seconds.

 - Chess Motifs: Hellfire ranks its members like this, with White Queen Emma Frost replaced by Black Queen Jean Grey after the former's apparent demise.
 Sebastian Shaw is the Black King, but the other members' ranks aren't revealed until later.

 - Cliffhanger Copout:Nightcrawler (in the last panel of #133): Cyclops is dead!Nightcrawler (in the first panel of #134): Cyclops is alive!

 - Curb-Stomp Battle:

 - Phoenix's psychic duel against Emma Frost.
 Emma's able to hold out for a while, but it's quickly made clear that she has no chance of winning against Phoenix, who was only testing her to learn her strengths and weaknesses - it's over almost immediately once she really begins to attack.

-- Of particular note is the No-Holds-Barred Beatdown Wolverine delivers to the entire Hellfire Club after having been smashed through several stories and into the sewers.
+- The Hellfire Club's ambush of the X-Men, and in turn, the X-Men's retaliatory strike against Hellfire.
+Of particular note is the No-Holds-Barred Beatdown Wolverine delivers to the entire Hellfire Club after having been smashed through several stories and into the sewers.

-- The club itself was based on a Real Life 18th century secret club for decadent rich people.
+- Decadent Court: The Hellfire Club's Inner Circle was based on a Real Life 18th century secret club for decadent rich people.

 - Death Is Cheap: Originally meant to be explicitly averted by all involved — Jean Grey was to stay dead.
 Madelyne Pryor was intended to be just what she presented herself as — a normal human who just happened to have an uncanny resemblance to Jean.
 Unfortunately, it was decided about six years later that the original five X-Men should have their own book, and there had to be a way to bring Jean back.
-This led to the continuity trainwreck that was Inferno, and opened the door for the "Jean Grey Memorial Revolving Pearly Gates" jokes.
+This led to the continuity trainwreck that was Inferno (1988), and opened the door for the "Jean Grey Memorial Revolving Pearly Gates" jokes.